quix12345/RocketSimu/README.md

-#Rocket Simulation v1.0.5
+# Rocket Simulation v1.0.5

-Simple tool for rocket motor simulation by using python，written by Quix @ZQWEI
+Simple tool for rocket motor simulation by using python，developed by Quix @ZQWEI

-##Basic charicteristics
+## Basic charicteristics

-1.The core algorithm were based on the original SRD software(Simple Rccket Designer)
+1. The core algorithm were based on the original SRD software(Simple Rccket Designer)

-2.Interial ballistic calculation was based on RK Method, and supports the two-phase flow model
+2. Interial ballistic calculation was based on RK Method, and supports the two-phase flow model

-3.Thrust calculation support the auto-design of the laval nozzle
+3. Thrust calculation support the auto-design of the laval nozzle

-4.It also provide the functions to calculate the propellent burnrate from the thrust(see example 3)
+4. It also provide the functions to calculate the propellent burnrate from the thrust(see example 3)

-##Install
+## Install

 Just use pip to install ! :D
 ```
 pip install rocketsimu==1.0.5
 ```

-##License
+## License

 MIT License

-##Examples
+## Examples

-###Example 1:
+### Example 1:

 ```python
 import rocketsimu as rs